kadrianowski/FEND-MyReads-project/README.md

 # About the Project

-This game was built for the Udacity React Nanodegree Program.
+This app was built for the Udacity React Nanodegree Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.
+It also requires to "think in React", breaking the project into smaller, reusable components.

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.